Test Sections of MCAT Explained

 How You Should Prepare for the Writing Sample

-This section of the MCAT exams tests your writing abilities to express your ideas about a particular topic.
+This section of the exam tests your writing abilities to express your ideas about a particular topic.
 You will be provided with a statement or sentence.
 The first of all the three writing tasks in this section is writing an essay about the said topic.
 The remaining two tasks differ and you should read the question carefully and provide your answers.
 A list of topics are available on the official website at https://www.aamc.org/students/applying/mcat/preparing/ under the Writing Prompts link.
-All topics listed on the web page are a guide for students' understanding about the nature of Writing Sample topics on the MCAT exams.
-All topics that will appear on the MCAT exams are similar or related to the instances provided on the official website.
+All topics listed on the web page are a guide for students' understanding about the nature of Writing Sample topics.
+All topics that will appear on the exams are similar or related to the instances provided on the official website.